 How does MN-166 work?

 MN-166 is a compound that inhibits enzymes called phosphodiesterase (PDE)-4 and -10, and the macrophage migration inhibitory factor (MIF).
-These inhibitors are compounds present in the cells that cause a broad spectrum of inflammatory effects in almost all inflammatory cells.
-MN-166 suppresses pro-inflammatory cytokines and promotes the growth of the nervous system.
+These enzymes are present in central nervous system (CNS) and immune cells that cause a broad spectrum of inflammatory effects, which can lead to nerve cell death (neurodegeneration).

 MN-166 suppresses pro-inflammatory cytokines, or signaling molecules that regulate the immune response and inflammation.
 MN-166 also attenuates activated glia cells, which are major players in neurological conditions.

 The drug is being developed as an oral treatment, and its anti-neuroinflammatory and neuroprotective actions have already been demonstrated in earlier clinical studies, for example in multiple sclerosis.

 A Phase 2 study (NCT02238626) testing MN-166 is ongoing but not recruiting participants.
 It is a single-center, randomized, double-blind, and placebo-controlled study designed to evaluate the safety, tolerability, and clinical responsiveness of MN-166.
 During the trial, 60 mg of the drug per day is being administered, along with 100 mg each day of riluzole (brand name, Rilutek), to about 60 early and advanced-stage ALS patients.

 The six-month double-blind study will be followed by a six-month open-label phase for participants taking placebo.

 Patients will be checked either by phone or with visits to the clinic to collect information about potential side effects of the treatment, and the use of other medication.
 All participants (even those who prematurely discontinue the treatment) will have a follow-up visit approximately two weeks after the last dose.